Ultraman82/Rover-2/writeup__Edgar.md

 - Sometimes the rover loops around a large area several times before going to a new path, try to avoid getting into this scenario.

 - This course was my very first course of robotics.
 Not just robotics, but also in english based a paper is necessary course.
  So, lots of things were quite confusing, that i could almost nothing but follow the course work pass through video.
-Even on those simple task, I faced many obstacles to make the cord have te same result as the video.
-I put tons of time but the dead line is close, so it was inevitable to submit the writeup as clumsy state.
+Even on those simple task, I faced many obstacles to make the cord have the same result as the video.
+I put tons of time but the dead line is near, so it was inevitable to submit the writeup as clumsy state.
 But still, it was quite fun process and I hope to get better on next project and develope this project to pick up the rocks.

 ![video](output/out.ogv)